-Social work is a professional area for those who have a passion for helping individuals from all walks of life.
+Social work is a professional area for those who are interested in helping individuals from all walks of life.
 No matter their age or economic class, patients’ lives are made easier by social workers through caring, comfort and health services.
 A social worker can be an advocate of children, adults and geriatrics with disabilities and special needs.

 Featured Psychology Schools